Tupolev PAK DA: Development

 In February 2019, PAK DA's final draft was approved and all documents for the construction of the bomber were signed.
 Construction of the first aircraft components began in late 2019.

-On 26 May 2020, the beginning of construction of the first PAK DA bomber was reported by TASS with reference to anonymous sources within the industry.
+On 26 May 2020, the beginning of construction of the first PAK DA bomber was reported by TASS with reference to anonymous sources.
 Still according to TASS, citing another source in the aircraft industry, the first prototype of the PAK DA will be finished in early 2023.

-On 23 December 2020, it was reported that United Engine Corporation was in the final stages of completing the first prototype engine for the PAK DA, with bench tests to be carried out in 2021.
+On 23 December 2020, it was reported that UEC was in the final stages of completing the first prototype engine for the PAK DA, with bench tests to be carried out in 2021.
 The new engine was designed digitally, which made it possible to quickly manufacture the first sample.
 On 24 December 2020, according to a TASS source in the Russian military-industrial complex, it was reported that there were now several PAK DA being assembled at the same time at the Kazan aircraft plant.
 The source said that two or three prototypes are already being launched into production.

 On 22 July 2021, the general director of NPP Zvezda announced at the 2021 MAKS air show that the ejection seats for the PAK DA were under development and should be handed over to Tupolev in 2023.
 The testing phase of the PAK DA's ejection seat started in October 2022, according to the general director of NPP Zvezda.
 On 2 August 2021, it was announced that a new long-range nuclear-capable hypersonic cruise missile, the Kh-95, was under development, to be fitted inside the PAK DA's weapon bay.

-On 25 November 2021, it was reported, according to a source in the Russian military-industrial complex, that the first PAK DA prototype was in final stage of assembly and would start ground tests in 2022, with the first flight scheduled for late 2024 or early 2025.
+On 25 November 2021, it was reported that the first PAK DA prototype was in final stage of assembly and would start ground tests in 2022, with the first flight scheduled for late 2024 or early 2025.

 On 16 March 2022, Tupolev published a patent for an engine air intake for stealthy flying wing aircraft, including illustrations of such an aircraft.